kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 mixed TLSRoute, but instead of decrypting and passing the TCP connection as is to the backend, the proper HTTPRoute workflow should happen.

+Multiplexing is supported on `Implementation Specific` support level.

 ## Conflict management and precedences

 The following conflict situations are covered by TLSRoute cases: